AndyPurvis/Teaching-github/script.md

 ## Conflicts please

-I expect this line to be a conflict.
+I expect this line to be a conflict, because we're all editing it but I'm the only one saying "Paddington".